-So the question remains – would you be able to access the value of your ETF if half or more of the investors decided to withdraw at the same time?
+So the question remains would you be able to access the value of your ETF if half or more of the investors decided to withdraw at the same time

 years.
-This term didn’t seem relevant to bank deposits a decade ago – it went without saying that leaving savings in a high street bank was safe.
+This term didn’t seem relevant to bank deposits a decade ago it went without saying that leaving savings in a high street bank was safe.
 But things have changed dramatically.
 Now we’ve seen our major high street banks on the brink of collapse.
-Who would have believed me 5 years ago if I’d have predicted that RBS, Nat West and Lloyds would be mostly Government owned?
+Who would have believed me 15 years ago if I’d have predicted that RBS, Nat West and Lloyds would be mostly Government owned

-We’ve seen bankruptcies to seriously major corporations from General Motors to Lehman Brothers.
+The 2008 credit crunch saw bankruptcies to seriously major corporations from General Motors to Lehman Brothers.
 I saw many friends who had built up shares in Lehmans over many years of work and anticipated those stocks providing their retirement.
 No-one could have predicted that they would lose value so quickly and Lehman would go under.

-With physical gold there is NO counterparty risk.
+With physical gold, there is NO counterparty risk.
 It doesn’t matter if a Government fails to repay bonds, a corporation goes bankrupt or even if the gold dealer you bought the gold from ceases trading.
 You will always have the physical asset to do with as you like.

-If you’re considering a choice between mining stocks and physical gold, it’s crucial to realise that these are different asset classes with entirely different risk profiles.
-Firstly, investing in mining stocks means your investment is linked into the performance of one company.
+If you’re considering a choice between mining stocks and physical gold, its crucial to realise that these are different asset classes with entirely different risk profiles.
+Firstly, investing in mining stocks means your investment is linked to the performance of one company.
 As a paper asset, if that company underperforms, or even worse goes bankrupt, there is a chance that your investment becomes worthless.
 The value of gold coins and bars can never fall to zero or anywhere near because of the intrinsic gold content.
 During times of global economic turmoil mining stocks and bullion perform quite differently.
 Terror threats, currency depreciations, huge unemployment, record deficits and banking crises don’t provide conducive conditions for equity markets, which is why we’ve seen more and more people fleeing to the safety of gold bars and coins.
 Generally, while mining stocks have the potential for impressive returns they tend not to outperform physical gold during times of crisis such as the recent credit crunch.
 During sharp market declines such as the 1987 stock market crash, mining stocks become correlated to the broad equity markets rather than the price of bullion.